ibm-cloud-docs/databases-for-etcd/learn-security-compliance.md

 {{site.data.keyword.databases-for-etcd}} meets the required {{site.data.keyword.IBM_notm}} controls that are commensurate with the Health Insurance Portability and Accountability Act of 1996 (HIPAA) Security and Privacy Rule requirements.
 These requirements include the appropriate administrative, physical, and technical safeguards required of Business Associates in 45 CFR Part 160 and Subparts A and C of Part 164.
 HIPAA must be requested at the time of provisioning and requires a representative to sign a Business Associate Addendum (BAA) agreement with {{site.data.keyword.IBM_notm}}.

+## PCI DSS

+{{site.data.keyword.databases-for-etcd}} are compliant with the Payment Card Industry Data Security Standard (PCI DSS). {{site.data.keyword.cloud_notm}} completes annual PCI DSS assessments by using an approved Qualified Security Assessor (QSA), and the resulting Attestations of Compliance (AOCs) and Service Responsibility Matrix (SRM) guides are available upon customer request.
+Auditors reviewed {{site.data.keyword.databases-for-etcd}} for compliance under PCI DSS version 3.2.1 at Service Provider Level 1.

+Customers are responsible for the storing, processing, and transmission of their cardholder data, and can create cardholder data environments (CDEs) that can store, transmit, or process cardholder data by using {{site.data.keyword.databases-for-etcd}}.
+Customers can request and use the {{site.data.keyword.cloud_notm}} AOCs and SRM guides when they seek their own PCI DSS certifications.
+It is the responsibility of the customer to document and operate CDEs and applications that are built by using {{site.data.keyword.cloud_notm}} Platform services in a PCI DSS-compliant manner.

+It is the customer’s responsibility to familiarize themselves with these processes and to manage data retention and removal from the service according to the customer’s policies.

+A full list of PCI DSS-ready {{site.data.keyword.cloud_notm}} Platform services, and options to request a PCI DSS AOC and SRM guide, can be found at the [IBM Cloud compliance page](https://www.ibm.com/cloud/compliance/industry).

 ## Terms

 - [The IBM Privacy Policy](https://www.ibm.com/privacy/us/en/)